vitorjpc10/etl-weather_traffic_data/README.md

 ### Steps to Run

+1. Set environment variables for api keys in docker-compose files (https://home.openweathermap.org/api_keys)

-1. Clone the repository:
+2. Clone the repository:
     ```bash
     git clone https://github.com/vitorjpc10/etl-weather_traffic_data.git
     ```
-2. Move to the newly cloned repository:
+3. Move to the newly cloned repository:
     ```bash
     cd etl-weather_traffic_data
     ```

 ### ETL without Orchestrator (Python Docker)

-3. Build and run the Docker containers:
+4. Build and run the Docker containers:
     ```bash
     docker-compose up --build
     ```

-4. The data will be extracted, transformed, and loaded into the PostgreSQL database based on the logic in `scripts/main.py`.
+5. The data will be extracted, transformed, and loaded into the PostgreSQL database based on the logic in `scripts/main.py`.

-5. Once built, run the following command to execute queries on both weather and traffic tables:
+6. Once built, run the following command to execute queries on both weather and traffic tables:
     ```bash
     docker exec -it etl-weather_traffic_data-db-1 psql -U postgres -c "\i queries/queries.sql"
     ```

    Do `\q` in terminal to quit query, there are 2 queries in total.

-6. To generate the pivoted report, access the PostgreSQL database and execute the `query.sql` SQL file:
+7. To generate the pivoted report, access the PostgreSQL database and execute the `query.sql` SQL file:
     ```bash
     docker exec -it etl-gdp-of-south-american-countries-using-the-world-bank-api-db-1 psql -U postgres -c "\i query.sql"
     ```

 ### ETL with Orchestrator (Apache Airflow)

-3. Move to the Airflow directory:
+4. Move to the Airflow directory:
     ```bash
     cd airflow
     ```

-4. Build and run the Docker containers:
+5. Build and run the Docker containers:
     ```bash
     docker-compose up --build
     ```

-5. Once all containers are built access local (http://localhost:8080/) and trigger etl_dag DAG (username and password are admin by default)
+6. Once all containers are built access local (http://localhost:8080/) and trigger etl_dag DAG (username and password are admin by default)

-6. Once DAG compiles successfully, run the following command to execute queries on both weather and traffic tables:
+7. Once DAG compiles successfully, run the following command to execute queries on both weather and traffic tables:
     ```bash
     docker exec -it etl-weather_traffic_data-db-1 psql -U airflow -c "\i queries/queries.sql"
     ```